canonical/mlflow-operator/docs/how-to/deploy/deploy-mlflow-kubeflow-eks.rst

 Deploy Resource dispatcher
 --------------------------

-The Resource dispatcher operator is an optional component which distributes Kubernetes objects related to MLflow credentials to all user namespaces in Kubeflow.
+The Resource dispatcher operator is an optional component which distributes K8s objects related to MLflow credentials to all user namespaces in Kubeflow.
 This enables all Kubeflow users to access the MLflow model registry from their namespaces.
 Deploy it as follows: